-Should a student have a grievance, the student may submit the grievance in writing to the Academic Dean.
-The Academic Dean will take appropriate action to resolve the grievance according to Grace College of Divinity policies.
+Should a student have a grievance of an academic nature, the student should first appeal to the faculty member.
+If the student has already done this without satisfaction, they may submit the grievance in writing to the Academic Dean.
+The Academic Dean will take appropriate action to resolve the grievance according to Manna University policies.
+If the grievance is against the Academic Dean, students may appeal to the President.